Devils Teeth Farallon Sanctuary Wildlife Expedition

 Food, Water and Drink.
 Food is not provided or available on board.
 There is some tap water aboard but please bring plenty of food, snacks and liquids.
 Water bottles- please keep it green and bring reusable bottles.
 Pretzels, crackers and carbonated beverages during the trip can be helpful to settle your stomach.
 Alcohol is discouraged.
 Smoking is Prohibited onboard.

-Please no coolers or large items- space is limited!
+Please no large rigid coolers or large items- space is limited!

 Cabin space is limited.
 Waterproof bags or backpacks are advisable and encouraged.

 Cancellation within 7 days of the scheduled departure time cannot be refunded.
-You may have the option to attend a trip at a later date at no penalty provided there is space at the operator's discretion.
+You may have the option to attend a trip at a later date with the change fee provided there is space at the operator's discretion.
 Due to boat booking we cannot accommodate repeat scheduling changes.
 We will honor your reservation on other trips for the calendar year if given more than 7 days advance notice.
-In no event shall our liability exceed the obligation to refund more than the amount you paid to us.
-If you should miss your trip due to airline changes, cancellations, terrorist acts, acts of war, or related incidents, your fee will not be refundable.
+In no event shall our liability exceed the obligation to refund more than the amount you paid to us or extend beyond 2022.
+If you should miss your trip due to illness, airline changes, cancellations, terrorist acts, acts of war, or related incidents, your fee will not be refundable.
 There are no exceptions to this policy.
 Once the boat has left the dock, no refunds can be given.

 Acknowledgement and Liability Receipt of this contract via ticket purchase acknowledges your acceptance of the above conditions.
 The leaders and Shark Stewards assume no responsibility for personal injury or loss of property on these voyages.These trips are not asssociated with The Earth Island Instiutute.